vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-priority-preemption.md

 ```

-{{% aside %}}
+{{% aside title="Additional Arguments" %}}
-Current example show how you can submit `Pod` and `Deployment` object
+The current example shows how you can submit `Pod` and `Deployment` objects
 for admission review.
-To enable that, additional arguments is needed as
+To enable that, additional arguments are needed as
-shown in admission-controller.yaml
+shown in below.
+{{% /aside %}}

 ```yaml
 apiVersion: apps/v1